wgseligman/GramsSim/README.md

     git fetch origin
     git pull origin develop

-If you want other people to see your feature work, you want to save your work in a remote repository, or you want to test if you have remote write access to the repository:
+If you want other people to see your branch, you want to save your work in a remote repository, or you want to test if you have remote write access to the repository:

-    git flow feature publish $USER_MyMagnificentFeatureName
+    git push origin $USER_MyMagnificentFeatureName

 If you discover that you don't have remote write access, contact wgseligman and let him know your [github account name][6].